gotdan/AppsScriptLoader/loader.md

 }
 ```

 That's it!
-If you distribute your application to other users (for example, by including it within a shared spreadsheet) remember to set the sharing permissions on the javascript files you are loading or a folder containing both the applicaiton and javascript files.
+If you distribute your application to other users (for example, by including it within a shared spreadsheet) remember to set the sharing permissions on the javascript files you are loading or a folder containing both the application and javascript files.

-You may also be interested in my open source [Apps Script user interface library](UiBot).
+You may also be interested in my open source [Apps Script user interface library](https://github.com/gotdan/uibot).